Miinuuu/FILM/README.md

 ## Running the code

 ### train
-'python3 -m vfi.src.train'
+'python3 -m src.train'

 ### evaluation
-'python3 -m vfi.src.eval'
+'python3 -m src.eval'

 ### Training data
 EMA is trained on a proprietary dataset with one million internet video clips, each comprising 3 frames.